Why did you change your processes and guidelines?

 Can I apply for Funding?

 Organizations should be well established with a strong base of community support.
 Organizations who have received funding in the last 3 calendar years are not eligible.
 Priority is given to organizations who have been board funded in the past.
-Please review our priority areas in the grants section of this site to determine if your project or organization aligns with our focus.
+Please review our priority areas in the Grants section of the website to determine if your project or programs align with our focus.
+Also, information in the Grant Policies section of the How To Apply page may be helpful.

 How do I know if my request is a fit for the Foundation?

-Please review the information on the website.
+Please review the Priority Areas in the Grants section of the website.
 We have attempted to provide detailed information regarding our priorities.
 If you still have questions feel free to contact us.

 When will I hear back regarding my Letter of Inquiry?